Walk the Wye Valley Riverbank

 You may gather we welcome walkers!

-Excellent walking is available from all three doorsteps.
+Excellent walking is available from our doorsteps.
 Your cottage is within yards of access to miles and miles of Forestry Commission land and public footpaths which walkers (and their dogs) can enjoy.

 Tintern Abbey Cottage physically adjoins the famous Wye Valley Walk and the Stoney Way and it is right on the new and exciting Monmouthshire Way.
 Foxes Reach, a couple of miles above Tintern, is also right on the Monmouthshire Way.